raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

   The design and balancing of this class would not be possible without the help of all our colleagues that are constantly giving us their opinions, making their reviews and testing the material.
 Thanks to you, it's possible to design a homebrew material that has quality, and is both balanced and fun.

-  First, we want to thank our tabletop friends, Felipe Mota, Gregory Cardoso Ruiz, Lucas Text and João Victor Ferreira for constantly keeping in touch with the material, reviewing and giving us your attention.
-You were part of first summit that gathered to elaborate the class concepts, discusses during weeks about the features and, even after this alpha phase, continued to give us feedback so we could keep improving it.
+  First, we want to thank our tabletop friends, Felipe Mota, Gregory Cardoso Ruiz, Lucas Text and João Victor Ferreira for constantly keeping in touch with the material, reviewing and giving us their attention.
+You were part of first summit that gathered to elaborate the class concepts, discussed during weeks about the features, and even after this alpha phase, continued to give us feedback so we could keep improving it.
 You are as much authors of the Spiritual Swordsman as we are.

   Second, we would like to thank the members of the **D&D Next** and **D&D 5E - RPG BRASIL** groups for the comments, reviews and suggestions, and for testing our class.
 A special thanks to the members Lucas Benevenuto, Lucas Mirabeau and Lucas Ribeiro for the awesome reviews and deep analysis, both with mechanic development and class concept.
-You helped us so much, as well as you are always helping other members in the group.
+You helped us so much, and you are always helping other members in the group.
 We also thank the members Adriane Soster, Beto Vandesteen, Cristian Rodrigo dos Santos, Leonardo Balestra, José Thiago Silva Soares and Wendell Barad for your suggestions and reviews, you have all been heard.